-- clinical trial and regulatory-related costs; - expenses incurred under agreements with contract research organizations, or CROs, investigative sites and consultants that conduct our clinical trials; - manufacturing and stability testing costs and related supplies and materials; and - employee-related expenses, including salaries, benefits, travel and stock-based compensation expense.
+- · clinical trial and regulatory-related costs; - expenses incurred under agreements with contract research organizations, or CROs, investigative sites and consultants that conduct our clinical trials: - manufacturing and stability testing costs and related supplies and materials; and - employee-related expenses, including salaries, benefits, travel and stock-based compensation expense.

 All of our research and development expenses to date have been incurred in connection with the development of Gimoti.
 The process of conducting clinical trials necessary to obtain regulatory approval is costly and time consuming.
-While we plan to resubmit the NDA in the fourth quarter of 2019, the successful development and commercialization of Gimoti is still highly uncertain, in part due to our receipt of the CRL from FDA.
+While we submitted the NDA for Gimoti in June 2018, the successful development and commercialization of Gimoti is still highly uncertain, in part due to our receipt of the CRL from FDA.
 We are unable to estimate with any certainty the costs we will incur in the continued development and regulatory review of Gimoti, though such costs may be significant.
 Clinical development timelines, the probability of success and development costs can differ materially from expectations.
 We may never succeed in achieving marketing approval for our product candidate.